 Updated 2/15/2020.
 The cost of flights to Hawaii in 2020-2021 is continuing to change for the better.
 This will of course vary by departure city.
 Generally, U.S. west coast cities with the most Hawaii traffic and the most airline choices will offer the cheapest fares.

 Those cities that have new Southwest Hawaii flights will be the cheapest in 2020-2021.

-Flights to Hawaii | What to Expect
+Flights to Hawaii | What to Expect by Location and Duration

 Feel free to scan some of our recent Hawaii deals to see what you can expect to pay or use the website search to find your city.